 You can’t properly test for impingement, and a scan can’t tell you if this is the cause of your pain.

-The tests many surgeons, specialists and therapists out there are using to try and diagnose ‘impingement’ have been shown to have “ insufficient evidence” for “shoulder impingements” (Hanchard et. al 2013).
+A study on tests for shoulder impingement and associated issues with surrounding structures found that the tests many surgeons, specialists, and therapists out there are using to try and diagnose ‘impingement’ have been shown to have “ insufficient evidence” for “shoulder impingements”.

 Fact #2 – Impingement isn’t always where you think it is

-Interestingly though, in a study from 1996 by Brossman et al. they found that shoulders have the ‘most impingement’ or pinching in positions that aren’t in this position at all.
+Interestingly though, in a study on shoulder position and rotator cuff impingement, they found that shoulders have the ‘most impingement’ or pinching in positions that aren’t in this position at all.

 Doesn’t quite make sense that ‘pinching’ or ‘impinged’ tissues would be giving you pain with this movement then, does it?
 Resultantly, we can say with a high level of certainty impingement isn’t really a thing.